atolab/zenoh-examples/face-recog/README.md

 ## Step I -- Start a zenoh instance
 The simplest way to run the example is to use our online instance of zenoh available at **demo.zenoh.io**.
-For this, you just need to use the option `-z demo.zenoh.io` with the python scripts, as described in the nex steps.
+For this, you just need to use the option `-e tcp/demo.zenoh.io:7447` with the python scripts, as described in the nex steps.

 Otherwise you can run a local zenoh instance.
 See the instructions to run one within a Docker container here: https://github.com/eclipse-zenoh/zenoh/#how-to-test-it.
-In this case, you don't need to use the `-z` option with the python scripts.
+In this case, you don't need to use the `-e` option with the python scripts.
 The zenoh-python library will automatically discover the zenoh instance via UDP multicast.

 ## Step II -- Prepare Your Data Set (optional)